Rhino pills: risks, side effects and more

 Key takeaways

-• Rhino pills are “male enhancement pills” often purchased at gas stations.
-These pills are not FDA approved and are unlikely to work (and may even be unsafe).
+• These “male enhancement pills” are not FDA-approved and are unlikely to work; they may even be unsafe.

 You’ve probably seen pills that claim to improve male enhancement at your local gas station.
 And you may even have been tempted to give them a try.
 Rhino pills, often marketed as dietary supplements to improve sexual performance, have gained some attention in recent years.

-But do Rhino pills actually work?
+But do Rhino pills actually make you hard?
 At best, probably not.
 At worst, Rhino pills can contain counterfeit, unregulated, and unmeasured ingredients that may be dangerous.
-Continue reading to learn more about why you should opt for evidence-based erectile dysfunction (ED) treatments.
+Continue reading to learn more about Rhino pills for me and why you should opt for evidence-based erectile dysfunction (ED) treatments instead.

 What are Rhino pills?